A directions hearing is a short court appearance where orders are made about what should happen next in a case.

-When you file an application with the Federal Circuit Court you will be told a date that you have to come to court.
+When you file an application with the Federal Circuit and Family Court of Australia you will be told a date that you have to come to court.
 This first court date is sometimes called a first directions hearing.

 If your case has been in court at least once before, any directions hearings that follow will be called 'further directions hearings'.

 At the first court date or further directions hearing, the Judge may decide your case or make orders about how your case should be run.